Getting started with FTW

 - text editing

 This tutorial is the place to start your journey of getting hands-on with Sharetribe Flex.
-You will learn the basic building blocks by creating an example marketplace with the Flex Template for Web (FTW).
+You will learn the basic building blocks by creating an example marketplace with on of the Flex Templates for Web (FTW).

-FTW is a marketplace web application built on top of the Marketplace API.
+Flex Templates for Web (FTW) are marketplace web applications built on top of the Marketplace API.
 While you can create a marketplace purely using just the API, it requires a lot of effort and we recommened using the template as a starting point for customizations.

 Depending on your needs for customization, changing the template application requires varying levels of development knowledge.
 For this tutorial it is enough to know how to open a terminal to run some commands and edit text files to change configuration values.

-To use the Marketplace API, you will need an API key.
+To use the Marketplace API, you will need a client ID.
 You can request access at https://sharetribe.typeform.com/to/BI9M4O

 To get FTW up and running, you will need to download and install some basic development tooling: